lgiese/lgiese.boat.io/boat.md

 </div>

 <h3>Testing results</h3>
+<p>There´s enough space for all the sensors and electrical devices plus waterproof boxes.
+The equipment can be extended without problems.
+It drafts on the river stably and the platform doesn´t get wet, except from some splashes.
+It is quite agile when turning, although the manoeuvrability could still be improved.
-<p>Mr. Turtle passed both tests, manual and automatic mode.
+Mr. Turtle passed both tests, manual and automatic mode.
 The automatic mode is still unprecise as the river currents and wind are pushing the boat.
 Yet all sensors are working as they are supposed to and are installed unsusceptible against vibrations.
 Mr. Turtle has no problems to float over and get through vegetation.
 All in all the Limno-explorer is ready for usage and we are really happy with the result.</p>